johnathanvman/F6/index.md

 				if(s[5]=="Forest" && (map[party.y][party.x].units[s[2]-100].legs)){
 					Entrys.push("I approach SUB while she's leaning against a large tree.
 She bites her lip as I lift her leg.
 She gives me a nod and I plunge myself deep inside her!
 She moans as she's fucked in the middle of the forest!") if(unit(s[2]).willing){
 						Entrys.push("I tell SUB I need to have her!
 She asks if I'm going to fuck her, or eat her.
-I answer by using two fingers to rub her bean.
+I answer by using two fingers to rub her clit.
 She grinds her thighs together as they become soaked.
 Her legs buckle, and she drops onto the grass.
 I straddle her legs and start to pound her from behind!
 She moans for more, and I dont stop until she shudders under me.
 As we both lie in the grass afterward, she says I can eat her next time if I want...")
 					}
 				}
 				if(unit(s[2].legs)){